-It wouldn’t be a stretch to say that the UAE has one of the most well-regulated real estate industries in the world.
+The UAE has one of the most well-regulated real estate industries in the world.
 There are laws and regulations to protect both landlords and tenants, particularly in Dubai and Abu Dhabi.
-In an effort to regulate tenancy contracts with the same efficiency as the Ejari system in Dubai, Tawtheeq was mandated in Abu Dhabi in 2012 as part of the government’s Vision 2030.
-In the six years since Tawtheeq has helped formalise tenancy agreements in the capital and regulate the relationship between landlords and tenants of properties in Abu Dhabi.
-Let’s take a look at what is Tawtheeq, how to register for Tawtheeq and the fees for Tawtheeq.
+In an effort to regulate tenancy contracts with the same efficiency as the Ejari system in Dubai, a system called Tawtheeq was mandated in Abu Dhabi in 2011 as part of the government’s Vision 2030.

-Tawtheeq Abu Dhabi is a system similar to Ejari in Dubai, under which the government regulates tenancy contracts to ensure transparency between the landlord and tenant and to avoid any future disputes.
+Tawtheeq is a system under which the government regulates tenancy contracts for rental properties in Abu Dhabi.
+It helps formalise tenancy agreements in Abu Dhabi and ensure transparency between the landlord and tenant, to avoid any future disputes.

-Whenever a new rental agreement is signed in Abu Dhabi, it needs to be registered with Tawtheeq, following all the necessary procedures.
-The Tawtheeq registration process is usually done by either the property owner or the real estate consultants managing the property in Abu Dhabi.
+Whenever a new rental agreement is signed in Abu Dhabi, a Tawtheeq contract needs to be issued following all the necessary procedures.
+This registration process is usually done by either the property owner or the real estate consultants managing the property in Abu Dhabi.
 This is different from Ejari in Dubai, which is usually taken care of by the tenants.

-If you choose to go forward with the registration process through the Tawtheeq online portal, you will need to open an account on the Abu Dhabi Municipality website and submit the requisite details.
+If you choose to go forward with the online registration process, you will need to open an account on the Abu Dhabi Municipality website and submit the requisite details.

 In case the information listed in the form does not match with that in the Municipality’s database or there are any discrepancies in the documentation, the Municipality will contact you to provide the missing information and documents and resubmit the account opening form.

-As is the case with most legal procedures, there are some documents that need to be submitted for those registering for Tawtheeq online.
-This list changes based on who is attempting to register their accounts for Tawtheeq; the homeowner or the property management company.
+As is the case with most legal procedures, there are some documents that need to be submitted for those registering online.
+This list changes based on who is attempting to register their accounts to the system i.e. the homeowner or the property management company.

 The list of Tawtheeq documents required for homeowners in Abu Dhabi: